List of top-division football clubs in UEFA countries: Albania

-The top division of Albanian football was formed in 1930, and the inaugural title was won by SK Tirana (now known as KF Tirana).
-Tirana are the most successful team in the league's history, having won the competition on 24 occasions, followed by FK Dinamo Tirana (now playing in the second division) with 18 championships, and Partizani with 16.
+The top division of men's Albanian football was formed in 1930, and the inaugural title was won by SK Tirana (now known as KF Tirana).
+Tirana are the most successful team in the league's history, having won the competition on 24 occasions, followed by FK Dinamo Tirana (now playing in the second division) with 18 championships, and Partizani with 17.
 The league became affiliated with UEFA in 1954.
 Since the 2014–15 season, 10 teams compete in the division.
 The teams finishing in the bottom two places are relegated to the Albanian First Division and are replaced by the champions of each of that league's two groups.

+The top division of women's Albania football was formed in 2009, and the inaugural title was won by Tirana AS (now KFF Tirana).
+KFF Vllaznia is the most successful team in the league's history, having won the competition the following 14 occasions, 3 of which were won by Ada (whose members, upon the team disbanding after the 2012/13 season, joined KFF Vllaznia)—this success includes an unbeaten run from 2013 until 2023.
+Since the 2022–23 season, 10 teams compete in the division.
+As of the 2024-25 season, teams finishing in the bottom six positions in the league participate in group play and a subsequent final play-off match to determine relegation.

-Clubs and locations as of 2021-22 season:
+Clubs and locations as of 2025–26 Kategoria Superiore season and clubs of 2025–26 Kategoria Superiore Femra season: